AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h2>The ad tech tax</h2>

-Ad tech is the new automated way we buy, sell, deliver and display online advertising.
-The cost for this convoluted complexity is known as the ad tech tax.
+'Ad tech' is the new automated way we buy, sell, deliver and display online advertising.
+The cost for this convoluted complexity is 'the ad tech tax.'

 <blockquote>
 A user clicks on a website and suddenly her Internet address and browsing history are packaged and whisked off to an auction site, where software, on behalf of advertisers, scrutinizes her profile (or an anonymized version of it) and determines whether to bid to place an ad next to that article.
 Ford Motor could pay to put its ads on websites for car buffs, or, with the help of cookies, track car buffs wherever they may be online.
 Ford might want to target males age 25-40 for pickup-truck ads, or, better yet, anybody in that age group who’s even read about pickups in the past six months.